bsureau/NextJs-NFT-Marketplace/README.md

 # NFT Marketplace

-This is the frontend part of NFT Marketplace project, using Moralis indexer.
+This is the frontend part of NFT Marketplace project, using TheGraph indexer.

 ### Run the project

+/!\ You'll first need to reate a subgraph on [Thegraph.com](https://thegraph.com) then follow the given documentation instructions

 ```bash
 yarn install # Install dependencies